Coraline: Plot

 In the darkness, she meets a trio of ghost children, each from a different era, who had allowed the Other Mother, truthfully an evil being known as "The Beldam", to lure them into her world and sew buttons over their eyes.
 The ghost children recount how she eventually stopped loving them and cast their spirits aside.
 They implore Coraline to avoid their fate and to help find the essences of their souls so that they can finally escape the Other World and move on to the afterlife.
-After the Beldam releases Coraline from the mirror, Coraline proposes a game in which she must find the essences of the ghost children’s souls and her parents, which are hidden throughout the Other World.
+After the Beldam releases Coraline from the mirror, Coraline proposes a game in which she must find the essences of the ghost children's souls and her parents, which are hidden throughout the Other World.
 If Coraline wins, she, her parents and the ghost children may go free; if not, Coraline will stay and finally accept the Beldam's offer of having buttons sewn over her eyes.

-Coraline goes through the Other World and overcomes all the Beldam’s obstacles, using her wits and the adder stone to locate the souls' essences.
+Coraline goes through the Other World and overcomes all the Beldam's obstacles, using her wits and the adder stone to locate the souls' essences.
 At the close of the game, the ghost children warn her that even if Coraline wins, the Beldam will not let them go.
 Having deduced her parents are imprisoned in a snow globe nearby, Coraline tricks the Beldam by saying her parents are behind the door in the drawing room.
-As the sorceress opens the door, Coraline throws the cat at her, grabs the snow globe, and escapes to the real world with the key.
+As the sorceress opens the door, Coraline throws the cat at her, grabs the snow globe, and she and the cat escape to the real world with the key.
 In doing so, she forces the door shut on one of the Beldam's hands, amputating it.
 Back in her home, Coraline finds her parents safe and have mysteriously forgotten about their capture.

 That night, Coraline has a dream in which she meets the ghost children before they are allowed to finally rest in peace.
 They warn her that her task is still not done as the Beldam's amputated hand is in the real world, attempting to steal the key needed to unlock the door that connects the two worlds.
 Coraline goes to an old and bottomless well in the woods by her house, luring the hand there with the key and casting both down the well.
 Coraline returns home, victorious, and prepares to go about the ordinary life she has come to accept and love.